-The new History guide and History teacher support material (for first assessment in 2017) are now available on the OCC.
-Coordinators should ensure that their history teachers are aware of the significant changes in the new guide and should particularly take note that in the new course there is no longer a distinction between route 1 and route 2 history.
+The first examinations for the new history course will take place in May 2017.
+This course incorporates a number of changes that teachers and coordinators should now be aware of.
+Coordinators should particularly take note that in the new course there is no longer a distinction between route 1 and route 2 history.
 Instead, there is a single DP history course offering a wider variety of different topics and options.
+When registering candidates for the examinations for this new course it is no longer necessary to identify the prescribed subject for paper 1.
+The only information that is required is as follows: